GerHobbelt/lucenenet/README.md

 	<tr>
 		<td>&#8209;pv</td>
 		<td>&#8209;&#8209;PackageVersion</td>
 		<td>The NuGet package version.
-If not supplied, will use the version from the Version.proj file.</td>
+If not supplied, will use the version from the Directory.Build.props file.</td>
 		<td>build&nbsp;&#8209;pv:4.8.0&#8209;beta00001</td>
 	</tr>
 	<tr>